mohammadtakneshan/Autonomous-Parking-in-Unity/README.md

 ## **4. Training and Evaluation**

 - Train the agent using reinforcement learning algorithms such as PPO (Proximal Policy Optimization).
+More on PPO: https://medium.com/@danushidk507/ppo-algorithm-3b33195de14a
 - Monitor metrics such as cumulative reward, time per action, and episode length, shown in tensorboard.
 - Fine-tune hyperparameters and retrain for optimization.